on myCWT Mobile

-Once I had some qualitative insights into users' main friction points in the app, I set out to quantify them with a survey, which I used to understand the business traveler flight booking decision process, concerns and needs.
+Once I had some qualitative insights into users' main friction points in the app, We wanted to quantify them with a survey, which I used to understand the business traveler decision process, concerns, and needs.

 Online survey created on SurveyMonkey

-Screener questions were set in the survey to ensure participants met the target profiles
+We set screener questions in the study to ensure participants met the target profiles

 Participants were asked about their process and criteria when booking a flight for business

-Flight search process didn’t match users’ needs for time-based search
+The flight search process didn’t match users’ needs for a time-based search

-Flight grouping didn’t match users’ needs for comparison
+Flight grouping didn’t fit users’ needs for comparison

 Flight bundles limited user choices